nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a person : `editPerson`

-Edits an existing person in the address book.
+Edits an existing person in the ExpressLibrary.

 Format: `editPerson INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`